A successful indoor apartment garden is one where the plants are flourishing with a great soil base, water and enough light.

-You're going to need a fertilizer, a fertilizer is something that contains minerals and nutrients that feeds the plants.
+You're going to need fertilizer.
+Fertilizer is something that contains minerals and nutrients that feeds the plants.

 Plants in their natural setting would have this rich source of food built up overtime.
-For example, in a forest, plants will die and their leaves will litter to the ground, along with trees shedding their leaves, This collection of leaves on the ground release minerals into the ground which remain there and are available for the roots of new plants to take them up after they have been decayed, eaten and pooped out by other critters.
+For example, in a forest, plants will die and their leaves will litter to the ground, along with trees shedding their leaves, This collection of leaves on the ground releases minerals into the ground.
+They remain there and are available for the roots of new plants to take them up after they have been decayed, eaten and pooped out by other critters.

-I add fertiliser when I water, some times once a week or once a month depending on the demands of the plant.
-A bit of research on the plant will indicate how often it needs to be fertilised.
-Here is the fertiliser that I use.
+I add liquid fertilizer when I water, sometimes once a week or once a month depending on the demands of the plant.
+A bit of research on the plant will indicate how often it needs to be fertilized.

-I've managed to build a natural resource of fertilisers now so I don't use store-bought anymore.
-I've found that my plants grow better with natural fertiliser.
-I use the bokashi liquid, worm tea or aquarium water.
+I've managed to build a natural resource of fertilizers now so I don't use store-bought anymore.
+I've found that my plants grow better with natural fertilizer.
+I use the bokashi liquid, worm castings tea or aquarium water.

 The last thing that you really need is light.